improbable-eng/go-httpwares/tags/DOC.md

 ```
 ChiRouteTagExtractor extracts chi router information and puts them into tags.

-By default it will treat the route pattern as a method name.
+By default it will treat the route pattern as the handler name.

 #### func  DefaultServiceNameDetector